Dorothy Lewis Bernstein: Early life

-Dorothy Bernstein was born in Chicago, the daughter of Jewish Russian immigrants Jacob and Tille Lewis Bernstein.
-While her parents had no formal education, they encouraged all of their children to seek education; all five earned either a PhD or MD.
+Bernstein was born in Chicago, the daughter of Russian Jewish immigrants Jacob Louis Bernstein (1880–1956) and Tille (Lewis, originally Loyev; 1887–1969).
+Her parents had little or no formal education but encouraged their five children to seek education; all five earned either a PhD or MD.

 Education

-Bernstein attended North Division High School (Milwaukee) in Milwaukee, Wisconsin.
-In 1930 she attended the University of Wisconsin, where she held a University Scholarship (1933–1934) and was elected to Phi Beta Kappa.
-In 1934 she graduated with both a B.A degree, summa cum laude, and a M.A.
+Bernstein attended North Division High School (Milwaukee, Wisconsin).
+In 1930, she attended the University of Wisconsin, where she held a University Scholarship (1933–1934) and was elected to Phi Beta Kappa.
+In 1934, she graduated with both a B.A degree, summa cum laude, and a M.A.
 Degree in Mathematics.
 She did her master's thesis research on finding complex roots of polynomials by an extension of Newton's method.
-In 1935 she attended Brown University, where she became a member of the scientific society Sigma Xi.
-She received her Ph.D. in mathematics from Brown in 1939, while simultaneously holding a teaching position at Mount Holyoke College.
+In 1935, she attended Brown University, where she became a member of the scientific society Sigma Xi.
+She earned her Ph.D. in mathematics from Brown in 1939, while simultaneously holding a teaching position at Mount Holyoke College.
 Her dissertation was entitled "The Double Laplace Integral" and was published in the Duke Mathematical Journal.

 Career

-From 1943 to 1959 Bernstein taught at the University of Rochester, where she worked on existence theorems for partial differential equations.
+From 1943 to 1959, she taught at the University of Rochester, where she worked on existence theorems for partial differential equations.
 Her work was motivated by non-linear problems that were just being tackled by high-speed digital computers.
 In 1950, Princeton University Press published her book, Existence Theorems in Partial Differential Equations.

-She spent 1959–1979 as a professor of mathematics at Goucher College, where she was chairman of the mathematics department for most of that time (1960–70, 1974–79).
+She spent 1959–1979 as a professor of mathematics at Goucher College, where she was chairman of the mathematics department for most of that time (1960–1970, 1974–1979).

 She professed that she was particularly interested combining pure and applied mathematics in the undergraduate curriculum.
 Due in great part to Bernstein's ability to get grants from the National Science Foundation, Goucher College was the first women's university to use computers in mathematics instruction, beginning in 1961.
-She also developed an internship program for Goucher mathematics students to obtain meaningful employment experience.
-In 1972 Bernstein cofounded the Maryland Association for Educational Uses of Computers, and was interested in incorporating computers into secondary school mathematics.
+She developed an internship program for Goucher mathematics students to obtain meaningful employment experience.

+In 1972, she cofounded the Maryland Association for Educational Uses of Computers, and was interested in incorporating computers into secondary school mathematics.
 Bernstein was very active in the Mathematical Association of America, where she was on the board of governors from 1965 to 1968.
-She served as the vice president in 1972–73, and later became the first female president of the MAA in 1979–80.
+She served as the vice president in 1972–1973, and later became the first female president of the MAA in 1979–1980.